StudentDataLabs/EmptyHousingInnovationLab/data/DataGuide.md

 indices_deprivation_london_2015.xls | Deprivation data for London at LSOA and local authority level, 2015.
 It takes into account a number of factors such as health, poverty and population | [DCLG via London Datastore](http://data.london.gov.uk/dataset/indices-of-deprivation-2015) | .xls (Excel) |
 indices_deprivation_london_2010.xls | Deprivation data for London at LSOA and local authority level, 2010.
 It takes into account a number of factors such as health, poverty and population | [DCLG via London Datastore](http://data.london.gov.uk/dataset/indices-deprivation-2010) | .xls (Excel) |

+### Summary
+The Open Data Table hopefully gives more context to the data we have provided for the Lab.
+Hopefully it will make things more straightforward for you.

+Providing added information about datasets is a hallmark of good open data publishing.
+You can find more - metadata, licensing, previews and other information - by following the source links.
+GOV.UK has published a [useful resource](https://www.gov.uk/service-manual/technology/open-data.html) on open data publishing.